RajaRakoto/boost-eo-extension/README.md

 </td>
 <td>

->[import]: Imports only a portion of the module in ES6 syntax (destructuring assignment)
+>[module]: Imports only a portion of the module in ES6 syntax (destructuring assignment)
 </td>
 </tr>